Captaincy General of Cuba: The 19th century

 The Spanish Constitution of 1812, enacted by the Cortes of Cádiz – which served as a parliamentary Regency after Ferdinand VII was deposed – declared the territory of the Captaincy General an integral part of the Spanish Monarchy and transformed it into a province with its own elected diputación provincial, a governing board with joint administrative and limited legislative powers.
 Municipalities were also granted locally elected cabildos.
 The provincial deputation and cabildos functioned while the Constitution was in force from 1812 to 1814 and 1820 to 1823.
 Ultimately the Constitution was abolished by Ferdinand VII.

 The death of Ferdinand VII brought about new changes.
 Regent María Cristina reconvened the Cortes, in its traditional form with three estates.
 In 1836, Constitutional government was reestablished in Spain, except this time the government in Spain, despite its liberal tendencies, defined the overseas territories as colonies, which should be governed by special laws.
 The democratic institutions, such as the Diputación Provincial and the cabildos, established by the 1812 Constitution were removed.
 The new Constitution of 1837 ratified Cuba's demoted status.
 However, the "special laws" by which the overseas areas would be governed were not drafted until three decades later, when a special Junta Informativa de Reformas de Ultramar (Overseas Informative Reform Board), with representatives from Cuba and Puerto Rico, was convened in 1865.
 Even then its proposals were never made into laws.

-On 24 August 1821 the new Mexican Empire under Emperor Don Agustin de Iturbide, gave back the Island of Cuba and its Captaincy to the Spanish crown in good faith.